MihirShrivastav/QDot-PINN/README.md

 # PINN for Double Quantum Dot (DQD) Eigenstates in GaAs

-This repository trains a Physics‑Informed Neural Network (PINN) to approximate single‑electron stationary states (ground and first excited) in a 2D double quantum dot potential relevant to GaAs devices.
-It emphasizes: a clear physical model, a mesh‑free PINN solution, informative visualizations/metrics, and reproducible runs.
+This repository contains implementation of a Physics-Informed Neural Network (PINN) paradigm for solving a single‑electron Schrödinger eigenproblem for a 2D double quantum well (dot) in GaAs.
+The goal is to obtain the lowest eigenstates (ground and first excited) and their densities without meshing or large matrix eigensolves.
+The method minimizes a Rayleigh–Ritz energy together with a PDE residual; optional terms enforce normalization, orthogonality to a reference state (for excited states), and parity in the symmetric (δ=0) case.

 ## 1) Physical problem